bloXroute-Labs/bxgateway/README.gateway.md

 # App description

-bloxroute-gateway connects you to the BDN, a blockchain distribution network, to greatly speed up block propagation times and scale your blockchain today.
+* bloxroute-gateway connects you to the BDN, a blockchain distribution network, to greatly speed up block propagation times and scale your blockchain today.

+* [bloxroute-cli] is also included.

 # Prereqs